 Figure 2.
-Minute-by-minute Sum of Transfer Amounts and Number of Transfers for the OM token on April 13, 2025.
-Note the two spikes, one at 8.00 pm UTC and the other at 9.00 pm UTC which were for the exact same amounts, despite there being a different number of transfers.
+Sum of Transfer Amounts and Number of Transfers for the OM token on April 13, 2025.
+Note the one at 8.00 pm UTC and the other at 9.00 pm UTC which over the course of the hour were for the exact same amounts, despite there being a different number of transfers.